 The views of donors, supporters, beneficiaries and stakeholders are vital for charities.
 Gathering opinion helps the sector to improve, pinpoint any weaknesses in organisations and develop new and innovative strategies and services.

-At the end of September we took a look at the range of digital survey tools that charities can use to collect this valuable insight into their work.
+We have taken a look at the range of digital survey tools that charities can use to collect this valuable insight into their work.

 This top 10 online survey tools to help improve your organisation guide included cost-effective surveys to gather a snapshot of an audience’s view.